Livestock Exchange Building (St. Joseph, Missouri)

-Livestock Exchange Building is a historic commercial building located at St. Joseph, Missouri.
+Livestock Exchange Building (now demolished) was a historic commercial building located at St. Joseph, Missouri.
 It was designed by architect Edmond Jacques Eckel (1845–1934) and built in 1898–1899.
 It is a four-story, red brick and stone building with Neoclassical style ornamentation.
 Also on the property are two contributing multi-car garages and a loading platform.
 The building was once considered the crown jewel in the vast stockyards and packinghouses on the south side of St. Joseph.

-It was listed on the National Register of Historic Places in 2004.
+It was listed on the National Register of Historic Places in 2004, and was delisted in 2025.